What makes a successful circular economy solution?

 The current linear economic model is placing great strain on the earth’s carrying capacity by accelerating the climate crisis, biodiversity loss and the overuse of natural resources.
 Well-being is unevenly distributed, and inequality is increasing.

-A circular economy that does not continuously produce more goods but uses the value of the products and materials in use for as long as possible is one solution to these challenges.
+A circular economy The circular economy An economic model which does not focus on producing more and more goods, but in which consumption is based on using services – sharing, renting and recycling – instead of owning.
+Materials are not destroyed in the end, but are used to make new products over and over again.
+Open term page The circular economy that does not continuously produce more goods but uses the value of the products and materials in use for as long as possible is one solution to these challenges.

 A recent Sitra study “The winning recipe for a circular economy” examines effective, interesting and profitable circular economy solutions from around the globe.
 The report is based on surveys and interviews carried out with companies developing circular economy solutions.
 Sitra used the material to compile a list of 39 inspiring circular economy solutions from around the globe.